Updated November 08, 2017

 As mentioned, SoFi* is the closest competitor as it allows borrowers a maximum of $100,000 as well.
 The minimum you can borrow is $5,000.
 Most personal loan lenders have limits of around $25,000 – $35,000.

-You can borrow funds on 3, 4, 5, 6 or 7-year terms, and personal loans are available in 46 states, including the District of Columbia.
+You can borrow funds on 36 to 84 month terms, and personal loans are available in all states except Mississippi.

 SoFi also offers unemployment protection.
 If you lose your job through no fault of your own, you can apply for payment assistance.

-SoFi uses a soft credit inquiry when you first apply to get your rates, which means your credit score won’t be affected.
+SoFi uses a Soft Pull when you first apply to get your rates, which means your credit score won’t be affected.
 If you choose to move forward with the loan, a hard credit inquiry will be used.

 If you want to get a personal loan from a more traditional lender, Marcus by Goldman Sachs®.
 Is a great option.
 Goldman Sachs Bank USA has been around for over a century and Marcus is one of their brands that offers no-fee, fixed-rate personal loans, along with high-yield online savings accounts and certificates of deposit.
 Getting a personal loan through Marcus is an entirely online experience, making it easy to get the money you need from the comfort of your home.